Texas A&M University–Kingsville: Student body

 Texas A&M University–Kingsville has a highly diverse student body with 6,357 students pursuing degrees from five academic colleges.
 The student body is represented by students from 40 U.S. states and more than 35 foreign countries.
 The student body is split almost evenly with 53% men and 47% women.
-Undergraduate students represent about 80% of the student population.
-The student body reflects the high Hispanic population of the South Texas area, with 69% of the students belonging to a Hispanic ethnicity, 15% white, and 4% African-American.
-Around 7% of students are international students.
+Undergraduate students represent about 80% of the student population, and the student body reflects the high Hispanic population of the South Texas area.
+With 69% of the students belonging to a Hispanic ethnicity, 15% white, and 4% African-American, around 7% of students are international students.

 Admission

 As a Texas public university and a member of the Texas A&M University System, Texas A&M University–Kingsville participates in the Texas "top-10 law", which guarantees admission of the top 10% of Texas public high-school students into public colleges or universities in the state.
 Whereas certain Texas universities (such as the University of Texas at Austin) can limit these "top 10%" students to 75% of the incoming freshmen class via a tiered system, Texas A&M University–Kingsville offers admission to any student who graduated in the top 10%.